Prince25/StockAlertBot/README.md

 ### How does it work?

 Enter links of the products you want tracked and how often you want the program to check if those products are in stock.
-When an item becomes available, you may configure it to automatically notify you through variety of alerts including sound, email, discord and slack notifications, text on console, opening the URL in your browser, and more to come.
+When an item becomes available, you may configure it to  notify you through variety of alerts including sound, email, discord and slack notifications, text on console, automatically opening the URL in your browser, and more to come.
 <br><br>

-### What stores/wesbites are supported?
+### What stores/websites are supported?

 Currently, the following stores are supported:
 * AntOnline